Charith Asalanka: International career

 In June 2021, Asalanka was named in Sri Lanka's squad for their tour of England.
 He made his One Day International (ODI) debut on 29 June 2021, for Sri Lanka against England.
 In July 2021, he was named in Sri Lanka's squad for their series against India.
 On 19 July 2021, Asalanka scored his maiden ODI fifty against India.
 He made his T20I debut on 25 July 2021, for Sri Lanka against India.

-In the first ODI against South Africa on 2 September 2021, Asalanka scored his second ODI half century.
-During the course, he put match winning partnership with Avishka Fernando.
+In the first ODI against South Africa on 2 September 2021, Asalanka scored his second ODI half-century.
+During the course, he put a match-winning partnership with Avishka Fernando.
 Finally, Sri Lanka won the match by 14 runs.
 In the second ODI, he made another fifty in a losing course.
 In the third ODI, Asalanka scored 47 runs and helped Sri Lanka to post a total of 203 runs in 50 overs.
-Later he took his first ODI wicket by dismissing Andile Phehlukwayo.
-Finally, Sri Lanka won the match by 78 runs and Asalanka won the player of the series award for his consistent batting performance as the highest run getter of the series.
+Later, he took his first ODI wicket by dismissing Andile Phehlukwayo.
+Finally, Sri Lanka won the match by 78 runs, and Asalanka won the Player of the Series award for his consistent batting performance as the highest run-getter of the series.
 Later the same month, Asalanka was named in Sri Lanka's squad for the 2021 ICC Men's T20 World Cup.

-On 24 October 2021, Asalanka scored his maiden T20I half century against Bangladesh.
-While chasing 171 runs, he scored unbeaten 80 runs from 49 deliveries hitting five boundaries and five sixes.
-Finally Sri Lanka won the match by 5 wickets and Asalanka won player of the match award for his performance.
+On 24 October 2021, Asalanka scored his maiden T20I half-century against Bangladesh.
+While chasing 171 runs, he scored an unbeaten 80 runs from 49 deliveries, hitting five boundaries and five sixes.
+Finally, Sri Lanka won the match by five wickets, and Asalanka won the Player of the Match award for his performance.

-On 4 November 2021, against West Indies Asalanka scored second T20I half century.
+On 4 November 2021, against West Indies, Asalanka scored second T20I half century.
 He hit eight boundaries and one six while scoring 68 runs from 41 balls.
-Finally Sri Lanka won the match by 20 runs and Asalanka won player of the match award for his performance.
+Finally, Sri Lanka won the match by 20 runs, and Asalanka won the Player of the match award for his performance.
 He is highest run scorer for Sri Lanka and 5th highest run scorer in T20 world cup 2021 scoring 231 runs in 6 matches with average of 46.20 hitting two half centuries.
 In November 2021, he was named in Sri Lanka's Test squad for their series against the West Indies.
 He made his Test debut, against the West Indies, on 29 November 2021.